pelagia123/todo-list-tutorial/ngrx/ACTIONS_REDUCERS.md

 It also updated imports in `src/app/app.module.ts` with `StoreModule.forRoot(reducers, { metaReducers })`.
 ___

 In previous step you were asked to do small brainstorming session and make notes.
-Based on those notes how do you thing the **state** interface will look like? :thinking:
+Based on those notes how do you thing the **state** interface will look like? 🤔
-Try to think of structure of this interface accordingly to your ideas, but below you'll see what we came up with. :wink:
+Try to think of structure of this interface accordingly to your ideas, but below you'll see what we came up with. 😉

 We think that in our case there will be propose very simple state: